mkt80/pkoPreview/_pages/racingprogram.md

 </i></p>

 <p><i>
-    Note: There will be no weekday practices during the first week of March.
+    Note: There will be no weekday practices prior to the start of Daylight Savings Time (March 13).
 </i></p>

 <div class="table-wrapper">